Department of Defense Whistleblower Program: Evolution

 In 1987, a congressional committee held hearings on whistleblower protections for military service members.
 Responding to the testimony from, and press reports about, service members who claimed they were punished for reporting wrongdoing to members of Congress and Inspectors General, Congress passed the Military Whistleblower Protection Act, title 10, United States Code, Section 1034.

 In the early 1990s, Congress enhanced protections for military members after learning about reports that service members who "blew the whistle" were being sent for involuntary mental health evaluations in reprisal.
 Congress added that a referral for an involuntary mental health evaluation was an unfavorable personnel action under Title 10 U.S.C.
 1034 and required the Department to implement strict regulations governing the referral process to ensure service members' due process.

 In 1996, the National Security Agency proactively issued the first whistleblower protection directive authored by a Defense intelligence agency.

 The same year, the U.S. Office of Special Counsel suggested that executive branch agencies establish an ombuds system to assist appropriated fund whistleblowers within the federal government.

-DoD Whistleblower Program Today
+DoD Whistleblower Program

 Aviation maintenance and its impact on warrior safety has also been a concern of Defense whistleblowers.